msavarian/micro-persian-fonts/README.md

 ﻿# Micro Persian Fonts
-trying to gather all persian fonts For Web
+trying to gather all persian fonts for web (this repository is in develop state)

 <p style="text-align:center">
 <a href="https://img.shields.io/github/license/mashape/apistatus.svg">